Sch3lp/typesafety-for-productivity-slides/slides/all.md

 Kotlin also has extension functions, replacing "defaults" in TestBuilders

-fun BookingCode.Companion.defaultBookingCode() = <!-- .element: class="fragment" data-fragment-index="2" -->
+    fun BookingCode.Companion.defaultBookingCode() =

-BookingCode("87654321") <!-- .element: class="fragment" data-fragment-index="2" -->
+        BookingCode("87654321")

 |>

 ## Sealed classes (aka traits, aka union types)

-Kotlin also has "sealed classes" allowing you to be more expressive with your types.
+_Sealed classes_ allow you to be even more expressive with your types.

 |>